Driving Posture Guide: Prevent Back Pain on Long Commutes

 Pre-Drive Preparation and Post-Drive Recovery

-Just as athletes warm up before activity and cool down afterward, smart drivers prepare their bodies for the demands of driving and actively recover afterward to minimize cumulative stress.
+Just like athletes warm up before activity and cool down afterward, I’ve found that preparing my body for driving and actively recovering afterward helps minimize cumulative stress on my spine.

 Before You Start Driving

-Take two minutes before starting your engine to prepare your body for optimal driving posture.
-Adjust your seat settings first, then do a quick body scan to ensure you’re starting from a neutral, aligned position.
+Take two minutes before starting your engine to prepare your body for optimal **driving posture**.
+Adjust your seat settings first, then do a quick body scan to make sure you’re starting from a neutral, aligned position.

 Post-Drive Recovery